Frequently Asked Questions

 New Graduate Student Orientation is optional for most students, but some departments do require that their new students attend orientation.
 The Graduate School highly recommends attendance as well.
 It is not just to show you the campus or to help you get your new ID card.
 Orientation is a wonderful tool to introduce you to the unique aspects of being a graduate student as well as useful topics such as research ethics, graduate assistantships, and working with your advisor.

-You should submit a Request for Change of Program form to the Graduate School.
+You should submit a Request to Change Major/Program to the Graduate School.
 We can then send a request for the change to the new academic department for your acceptance.
 You should contact the new department to see if they require additional application materials as well.
 You will remain in your current program until you are accepted into the new program.
-The Request for Change of Program form can be found on the Costs and Funding page.
+Additional information can be found on the Costs and Funding page.

 Your new advisor should send an email to firstname.lastname@example.org in the Graduate School to let us know that he/she has agreed to be your new advisor.
 The email should include your name and ID number, your program of study, and your current advisor should be copied on the email as well so that we know he/she is agreeable to the change.